terryrossi/Catalog-Project/vagrant/catalog/README.md

  - This app allows registered users to create Categories and populate them with products a bit similar to Amazon except there's no purchasing aspect.
  - Each user can edit or delete the categories or products he/she has created but can only 'browse' other people's categories and products.
  - unregistered users can only browse categories and products.
+ - Authentication is done through Facebook or Google.

+ _The 2 Json files required for this process are not been sent to Github for security purposes.
+I will send them separately through the Udacity loading page._

+- Here are the 2 required file names:

+  1. client_secrets.json
+  2. fb_client.secrets.json

 ## **The Script**